 Best Practice Standards: There are best practice standards for the various designs available for use in research and evaluation projects.
 For this assignment, your task is to locate a journal article, a book or book chapter (other than our textbook), or a technical document from a trusted source (government agency, professional organization, etc.) that highlights agreed upon design standards for the type of research or evaluation project you are planning to conduct.
-Please let me know if you have questions about which source(s) to use to evaluate your proposed project your thesis or dissertation chair should also be able to help you.
+Please let me know if you have questions about which source(s) to use to evaluate your proposed project - your thesis or dissertation chair should also be able to help you.
 Your job is to review these standards to learn more about the design requirements for these types of projects and then critically apply them to the research or evaluation project you are planning to carry out.

-- For qualitative designs, the article by Brantlinger and colleagues (2005) entitled "Qualitative studies in special education" is a good source. - For single subject designs, Horner and colleagues (2005) article "The use of single-subject research to identify evidence-based practice in special education" is a good source. - For group designs, Gersten and colleagues (2005) article "Quality indicators for group experimental and quasi-experimental research in special education" could work well. - For internet surveys, Eysenbach's (2004) article "Improving the quality of Web surveys: the Checklist for Reporting Results of Internet E-Surveys (CHERRIES)" may be appropriate. - For scale development using EFA and CFA, Worthington and Whittaker's (2006) article "Scale development research: A content analysis and recommendations for best practices" could work well.
+- For qualitative designs, the article by Brantlinger and colleagues (2005) entitled "Qualitative studies in special education" is a good source. - For single subject designs, Horner and colleagues (2005) article "The use of single-subject research to identify evidence-based practice in special education" may be appropriate. - For group designs, Gersten and colleagues (2005) article "Quality indicators for group experimental and quasi-experimental research in special education" could work well. - For internet surveys, Eysenbach's (2004) article "Improving the quality of Web surveys: the Checklist for Reporting Results of Internet E-Surveys (CHERRIES)" may be appropriate. - For scale development using EFA and CFA, Worthington and Whittaker's (2006) article "Scale development research: A content analysis and recommendations for best practices" could work.

 You are to create a two to three page APA formatted summary, first listing the standards you used.
 Next, review each standard and describe how your project meets or does not meet each standard.
 Finally, describe ways you could strengthen your design to better meet these standards, or tell the reader why you will be unable to meet the standard.
-You will also discuss this with other class members.
+You may also discuss this with other class members.

 Research Proposal Poster: To help you gain experience preparing and presenting research posters, you are required to create a poster with the basic components of your research proposal; title, literature review highlights, methods section.
 You will upload these posters electronically to Learning Suite.
 You are not required to print them out.
 We will spend time in class reviewing these posters in groups.
 I have attached some sample poster proposals to serve as a guide.
 Your posters may also be presented at the MSE research poster session occurring the following week.
+I have included sample posters on learning suite.
+Below are the criteria (up to 3 points each) which will be used to grade the posters: